 4. American Cockroaches Prefer To Stay Hidden

 You can have a multitude of American cockroaches in your home or business and never see them.
 These roaches prefer to stay hidden from view.
-If you see even a single American cockroach crawling around, it is an indication of a major infestation.
+If you see even a single American cockroach crawling around, it indicates a major infestation.
 There are likely thousands just out of sight.
 The exception to this is when you uncover them in a hiding place.
 Cockroaches will be found in dark, humid spaces within your property.
 They'll also be found in compressed spaces.
 Cockroaches are thigmotactic.
 They prefer to be squeezed.
 So, even when you take a flashlight and search in a dark area of your property, you might not see these roaches, even if there is a large population.

 When You See Evidence Of Cockroaches

 At the first sign of cockroaches, contact Parkway Pest Services.
-The presence of cockroaches in your property can lead to ongoing sickness and other unwanted consequences.
+The presence of cockroaches on your property can lead to ongoing sickness and other unwanted consequences.
 Let our licensed pest professionals help you arrest your infestation and provide you with the protection you need to prevent future infestations.